adjtomo/seisflows/docs/instructions_remote.rst

 Run the following test to make sure everything is working::

-        cd ~/packages/seisflows/tests/test_optimize
-        ./clean.py; ./run.py
+        ~/packages/seisflows/tests/run_test_optimize

-If the optimization problem is solved in 50 iterations or fewer, the test was successful.
+If the optimization problems are solved in 50 iterations or fewer, the test was successful.